turingschool/curriculum/source/projects/sales_engine.markdown

 We have several files of source data including:

-* `users.csv` - user names and other attributes
+* `customers.csv` - customer names and other attributes
-* `transactions.csv` - individual transactions with a marker relating a user, merchant, invoice, and credit card
+* `transactions.csv` - individual transactions with a marker relating a customer, merchant, invoice, and credit card
 * `invoices.csv` - invoices that link transactions to invoice items and hold a status
 * `invoice_items.csv` - the item, quantity, and unit price paid for an item in a transaction
 * `items.csv` - items available for sale at the merchants